 If you’re a member of the armed services, you know what it means to protect others.
-Wouldn’t it be nice if there was an insurance provider out there that wanted to protect you?

 For folks who are familiar with homeowners insurance, USAA’s list of protections won’t come as a surprise.
 If you’re not familiar with homeowners insurance, though, you’ll be pleased to find out your policy protects beyond your four walls.
 I go into more detail in my review of USAA, but here’s an overview of what a standard policy looks like: